Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ---

-## Network Activity
+## Network Activity (observed)

-No clearly malicious outbound traffic was observed during execution process.
+No clearly malicious outbound traffic was observed during the execution process.

+The limited network activity captured appears to be standard Windows behaviour, including SmartScreen and system trust checks against Microsoft domains (e.g. `checkappexec.microsoft.com`, `ctldl.windowsupdate.com`) triggered when executing an unknown file.

+No direct command-and-control or suspicious outbound connections attributable to the payload were identified during the analysis window.

 ![Burp showing no clearly malicious outbound traffic](Images/37_no_significant_traffic.png)